 #1: Food Allergies.
 In one of the strangest links to pesticides to date, researchers from Albert Einstein College of Medicine at Montefiore Medical Center in New York City found an association between food allergies and the levels of a pesticide breakdown product in urine.
 People with high levels of dichlorophenol, a breakdown product of the herbicide 2,4-D and of chlorine used to disinfect tap water, were more likely to suffer allergies to milk, eggs, seafood, and peanuts.
 It's not clear what could be happening, says Elina Jerschow, MD, MSc, lead author of the study, but she says it may have something to do with the "hygiene hypothesis."
 Dichlorophenol acts like an antimicrobial and could interfere with healthy bacterial levels in the gut, which, in turn, could upset the body's natural immune reactions to certain allergens in food.

-Prevent it: Go GMO free.
-The USDA is about to approve a genetically modified (GMO) corn resistant to 2,4-D, one of the main sources of dichlorophenol in our food supply.
-If approved, the nonprofit Center for Food Safety estimates that the use of 2,4-D would quadruple, exposing millions more people to potentially food-allergy-inducing pesticide by-products.
+Prevent it: Go organic.
+The USDA recently approved a genetically modified (GMO) corn resistant to 2,4-D, one of the main sources of dichlorophenol in our food supply.
+The nonprofit Center for Food Safety estimates that the use of 2,4-D could quadruple, exposing millions more people to potentially food-allergy-inducing pesticide by-products.
 Buy certified-organic foods and download the True Food Shoppers Guide to avoid nonorganic foods that might contain GMOs.

 #2: Memory Loss.
 Another review from University College London recently concluded that low levels of pesticides, such as those considered safe for farmworkers who are exposed on a daily basis, cause significant damage to cognitive function—your memory, the speed at which you process information, and your ability to plan for the long term.
 The review used data from 14 different studies and looked at organophosphate pesticides, which are some of the most harmful chemicals used in agriculture.